dfireBird/chip-8/README.md

 The implementation is tested using [Timendus's](https://github.com/Timendus/) [chip-8 test suite](https://github.com/Timendus/chip8-test-suite).
 It passed all of the tests expect the quirk test.

 ## Installation
-Chip8 is not published anywhere.
+Chip-Octo is not published anywhere.
 But you can install directly from source using [Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html).
 ```
-$ cargo install --git github.com/dfireBird/chip-8
+$ cargo install --git github.com/dfireBird/chip-octo
 ```

 ### Building